 The GCSE course is designed to encourage students to investigate PE more carefully, by looking at the areas of human performance, developments in sport today and undertaking practical activities.
 Students who wish to choose this subject should bear in mind that theoretical work makes up a substantial proportion of the course.

-60 % of the course is practical based in which students are required to demonstrate effective performance, the use of tactics or techniques and the ability to observe rules and conventions in two chosen activities.
-Students who undertake the course must be proficient in four sports.
+40 % of the course is practical based in which students are required to demonstrate effective performance, the use of tactics or techniques and the ability to observe rules and conventions in three chosen activities.
+Students who undertake the course must be proficient in three sports.
+One of which must be an individual sport and one a team sport, the other can be either of these.
 An indication of the level that would be expected is that the student represents the school or is attached to a club where they play frequently.
-The acceptance of the students on the course will be decided by the PE department who have first hand knowledge of the level of performances shown by students.
+The acceptance of the students on the course will be decided by the PE department who have first-hand knowledge of the level of performances shown by students.

 We have trips to sporting events to allow students to see sport in a different arena to that which they are used to.